- About Us

 Marie is a mother of four and grandmother of nine.
 Her passion is to bring residential awareness into the school system, or wherever she can bring up the subject asking individuals, ‘What do you know about residential schools?’.
 Only learning about residential schools five years ago, and bringing awareness, help Marie process the trauma her family and others have endured.

-Elder Marie is available to be booked for SFU events via the Elders Request Form, or Indigenous students, staff and faculty are invited to drop-in during Tea Talks with Elder Marie weekly on Monday's from 1:30am-2:30pm.
+Elder Marie is available to be booked for SFU events via the Elders Request Form, or Indigenous students, staff and faculty are invited to drop-in during Tea Talks with Elder Marie weekly on Monday's in AQ 3144 from 12:30pm-2:30pm.
 For more details please refer to our Calendar of Events.

 Auntie Patti Williams, Nlaka’pamux Nation